-The Municipal Assemblies may apply a reduction of the IMI rate to the urban building for personal
+The Municipal Assemblies may apply a reduction of the IMI rate to the urban building for personal and permanent residence of the taxable person or her/his household, according to the number of dependents she/he is responsible for.

-Natural and legal persons and undivided inheritances who are owners, usufructuaries' or owners of a surface right located in Portugal are subject to an additional property tax at the following rates: (i) 0.7% on the value of properties exceeding €600,000 for natural persons (€1,200,000 for couples) and (ii) 0.4% of the value of the property for companies.
+Natural and legal persons and undivided inheritances who are owners, usufructuaries' or owners of a surface right located in Portugal are subject to an additional property tax at the following rates: (i) 0.7% on the value of properties exceeding $\leq$ 600,000 for natural persons ( $\leq$ 1,200,000 for couples) and (ii) 0.4% of the value of the property for companies.